dav53521/uni-and-entertainment-tracker/README.md

 # About this project
 This is a little project I started to learn how to do front-end along with trying to learn React and NextJS.
-I'm also hoping to containerise and host it to learn about docker/containerisation along with hosting web applications.
+I'm also hoping to containerise and host it to learn about docker/containerisation along with hosting and running web applications.

 ## Getting Started